yeralin/BehavioralLPs/README.md

 **Reflection:** This experience taught me a valuable lesson about the importance of patience and thorough analysis before communicating changes.
 By taking the time to fully understand the implications and craft a clear action plan, I was able to guide the team more effectively through the transition, ultimately maintaining their trust and motivation.

+---

+Can you tell me about a time when there was significant disagreement between engineering and product teams?
+* How you handled it?

+### Answer

+> S:
+> * Product committed to a sudden change with unrealistic timelines
+> * Asked to pause ongoing projects
+>
+> T:
+> * Introducing Path to Conversion
+> * Aggressive timelines
+> * Good part, design completed
+>
+> A:
+> * Did not reject and push back, started discussing
+> * Explained likely to miss timelines
+> * Product gave cart blanche
+> * Collected requiremenents and proposed features in writing
+> * Worked with my Sr Eng, t-shirt sized
+>
+> R:
+> * Prepared WBP
+> * In entirety takes 6 months
+> * Worked together with product identify P0 and P1 features
+> * Effectivelly created MVP that can be delivered in 3 months
+> * Once aligned, started impl and delivered the project
+>
+> Reflection:
+> * Obvious unrealistic expectations, don't take immediate defensive position
+> * Don't be another problem, be part of solution
+> * Deconstruct the problem and find path forward

+**S:** There was a situation where my product team committed to a sudden switch in deliverables with unrealistic timeslines.
+I was asked to pause all ongoing projects in favor of this one which was orthogonal to what we were doing.

+**T:** It involved introducing so called Path to Conversion metric which can be calculated using available traffic data and build a chronological line of exposure events that eventually led to a conversion.
+The timelines were overly aggressive, where we had to deliver this project within next 3 months.
+The good part was that the design was already completed, and I needed to carry out the execution portion of it.

+**A:** Instead of rejecting and pushing back this aggressive deliverable right away, I initiated the discussion with my product team.
+I explained that with such aggressive timelines my team is very likely to not meet the deadline.
+The product team told me that this sudden reprioritization came from our SVP of Ads which effectivelly gives me a cart-blanche on the resourcing and approvals, where I can lend engineers from sister teams for this project.
+I worked further with my product team where we clarified functional requirements and features for this project.
+After getting those in writing, I worked with my Sr Engineer where we went through the design doc and requirements, and t-shirt sized proposed features.

+**R:** I prepared a WBP for my product team where I estimated delivery dates for the project with all proposed features.
+In its entirety according to my plan, the project would estimated to be delivered in 6 months timeline, but I worked together with the product team to identify which set of features can be prioritized first as Phase 0 and which can be pushed back to Phase 1.
+By identifying feature set required for phase 0 (effectivelly an MVP), me and the product team managed to arrive to the original requirement of delivering the project within 3 months.
+Once everyone was aligned, my team initiated the implementation phase and delivered the project within the alloted timeline.

+**Reflection:** That experience tought me a few important things.
+Even when it is obvious that proposed project has unrealistic expectations, you should not immediatelly take defensive position.
+You should not make more trouble, but be a part of a solution by deconstructing a problem piece by piece and try to finding a right path forward.

 # Are Right, A Lot
 We don't always make the right judgment all the time.
 Tell me about a time when you made an error in judgment.
 * What was the impact?